Icon New game New game

 16

-spins one a half
+spins a half one

 The thrower typically takes - and - - before releasing the discus .